bmeurant/technical-docs/software-architecture/architectural-styles/space-based.md

 ### A Note on Data Partitioning

-The scalability of SBA relies on effective data partitioning.
+The [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] of SBA relies on effective data partitioning.
 The data grid is typically divided into partitions using a **routing key** (e.g., a customer ID, a product ID).
 The gateway uses this key to route a request directly to the Processing Unit that holds the relevant data partition.
 This ensures that each PU only manages a subset of the data, allowing the system to scale horizontally as more data and traffic are added.

 ---